penguin-jedi/hentaithai/README.md

 # Kemono-download
 is script that run on [Tampermonkey](https://tampermonkey.net/) to download the gallery.

+# meawphanma-download
+is script that run on [Tampermonkey](https://tampermonkey.net/) to download the gallery.

 # nhentai-download
 is script that run on [Tampermonkey](https://tampermonkey.net/) to download the gallery.